 Create your free account to access premium features and additional resources only available to registered users.

-This quick implementation guide utilizes 7 worksheets to bring the user through the complete process of implementing policy and practice changes dealing with COVID-19.
-The guide provides numerous policy/practice examples from SHEA members.
+7 self-populating worksheets (Excel download) that go through the complete process of implementing policy and practice changes.
+Includes examples from SHEA members.

-Recognizing the challenges of putting outbreak response policies into practice, SHEA adapted its ORTP implementation tool kit to help facilities implement changes during COVID-19.
+Recognizing the challenges of putting outbreak response policies into practice during the COVID-19 pandemic, SHEA adapted its ORTP implementation tool kit.

-This section quickly goes over the Hospital Incident Command System (HICS), the hospital incident management team (HIMT), how to create an implementation team, and how they can work together during a crisis to successfully implement practices to maintain healthcare personnel and patient safety.
+How the Hospital Incident Command System (HICS), the hospital incident management team (HIMT), and an implementation team can work together to successfully implement practices during a crisis.

 What needs to be accomplished?
 This step goes through how to apply the concept of SBAR – situation, background, assessment, recommendation/request, which prepares the epidemiologist to communicate the situation, background, and recommendation succinctly.

 *Corresponds to Quick Implementation Guide Sheet 2: Stp 1 – What SBAR*